danielschemmel/meson-cpp-scaffold/README.md

 ## Unit Tests

-Meson supports unit tests, which can be run with, e.g., `meson -C debug test`.
+Meson supports unit tests, which can be run with, e.g., `meson test -C debug` or `ninja -C debug test`.

 Unit tests are implemented as small programs, which indicate success by their return code:
 * A return code of 0 implies success.